Anagrams (game): Alaskan rules

 A faster-paced version—sometimes known as "Alaskan rules"—has each of the players (or several, if there are too many) simultaneously put a tile into the pool.
 This results in many more possibilities being available at a time.

 Miscellaneous variations

 Players may not create a word by creating a word that is already on the table or steal one resulting in such a word.

 Some versions of the game name the winner as the person who, after the round of turns has finished, first acquires eight words.
 If more than one player has done so, then the winner is the player is the one with the most tiles.
 There may be a tie.
 A very similar rule found in The Embossing Company set simply says the "first player to complete ten words, wins."

 Players are permitted to combine two or more existing words with zero or more letters from the pool to create a single new word.
 This is often difficult in practice.

 In popular culture

-A game of Anagrams is played in the Alfred Hitchcock thriller Suspicion (1941 film).
+A game of Anagrams is played in the Alfred Hitchcock 1941 thriller film Suspicion.

+A game of Anagrams is played in Ira Levin's debut novel, A Kiss Before Dying.